-That same year, I discovered Aristotle's Poetics, wherein he postulated that a story "has a beginning and middle and end."
+That same year, I discovered Aristotle's Poetics, wherein he postulated that a story has "a beginning, a middle and an end."
 Which is where we get the idea for the three-act structure.
 Of course, I studied other scholars, as well, such as Horace's Ars Poetica, in which he argued that "a play should neither be shorter nor longer than five acts."
 I seem to remember there were even a few Renaissance dramatists who argued for an eight-act structure.

 During my junior year in high school, an English teacher noticed I spent a lot of time scribbling in a notebook.
 When he asked me what I was writing, I told him, "Stories."
 Of course, I neglected to tell him they sucked.
 But the next day he loaned me his copy of Joseph Campbell's The Hero With a Thousand Faces..

 What struck me were the 17 stages of the hero myth.
 It was the first time I'd seen a method for writing.
 I immediately started a new story and meticulously followed the 17 stages.